apocalyptech/animalwellsave/README.md

 Keys and Matches can be set using the `--keys` and `--matches` arguments.
 Note that the keys here are the "generic" ones which show up on the left in your inventory.
-The maximum numbers available ingame are 6 keys, and 9 matches.
+The maximum numbers available in the vanilla game are 6 keys, and 9 matches.

     awsave AnimalWell.sav -s 1 --keys 6 --matches 9